If your fir tree has been ‘acclimatising’ in the garage or shed, maybe decorate it this evening.

 The Day in Detail:

 Mrs. C says: You might only have one tree to decorate.
 You might have done it long before now, especially if your preference is an artificial tree.
-You may have done like thousands of others and trimmed the tree last weekend.
-But if you have been patient enough to wait until today to decorate the aromatic pine, now is the time to unleash your creativity and indulge in the goose-pimply joy that it is to decorate one’s festive evergreen.
+You may have done like thousands of others and trimmed the tree on December 1.
+But if you like to allow your aromatic pine to acclimatise in the garage or shed, getting it slowly used to a move to the warm in doors, perhaps now is the time to bring it into the house, unleash your creativity and indulge in the goose-pimply joy that it is to decorate one’s festive evergreen.

 Ed Elf: I’m thinking of a theme this year based solely on chocolate.
 Well, it is Christmas.

-Ed Elf: And if you find you’re pretty much covered to this point, sit back and enjoy a Christmas book or magazine with a mince pie and a beverage.
+Ed Elf: If you find you’re pretty much covered to this point, rest up after making your food donation, sit back and enjoy a Christmas book or magazine with a warm beverage in the glow of the tree lights.
 You’re on track for the big day, you deserve a few hours of peace.
 Now, aren’t you happy you followed our countdown calendar?

-- If you haven’t already, decorate your real Christmas tree and enjoy every last second of it.
+- If you haven’t already, decorate your Christmas fir tree and enjoy every last second of it.

 - Check your Christmas lists for potential oversights.